KraXen72/crankshaft/README.md

 - [x] settings categories? idk
 - [x] remove ads setting (just injects css, later can block requests maybe)
 - [x] put on github
+- [x] svg icon into ico and put in `./build`
+- [x] only hide the advslider if it's already advanced
+- [x] the holders in bottom right and left in splash should have themeable ids

 ## optional
 - [ ] ~~plugin system? plugins could be basically more powerful userscripts ig. but now sure yet~~